Close

 Employment and Work Visas

-Employment Pass targets skilled professionals and managers with minimum fixed salary requirements of SGD 5,600 (approximately USD 4,160) for non-financial roles and SGD 6,200 (approximately USD 4,610) for financial services, with age-adjusted benchmarks that scale up to roughly SGD 10,700-11,800 by the mid-40s.
-S Pass serves mid-skilled workers with minimum salary increases to SGD 3,300 (approximately USD 2,450) for most sectors and SGD 3,800 (approximately USD 2,825) for financial services.
+Employment Pass targets skilled professionals and managers with minimum fixed salary requirements of SGD 5,600 (approximately USD 4,160) for non-financial roles and SGD 6,200 (approximately USD 4,610) for financial services, effective for new applications since 1 January 2025 and renewals from 1 January 2026, with age-adjusted benchmarks that scale up to roughly SGD 10,700-11,800 by the mid-40s.
+S Pass serves mid-skilled workers with minimum salary increases to SGD 3,300 (approximately USD 2,450) for most sectors and SGD 3,800 (approximately USD 2,825) for financial services, effective for new applications since 1 September 2025.
 Work Permit types include categories for migrant workers in construction, manufacturing, marine shipyard, process, or services sectors, valid up to 2 years.

 Personalized Employment Pass is designed for high-earning professionals with a minimum monthly salary of SGD 22,500 (approximately USD 16,730), requiring a yearly fixed salary of at least SGD 270,000.
 Overseas Network and Expertise Pass targets top-tier foreign talent earning a minimum of SGD 30,000 (approximately USD 22,300) fixed salary in fields like arts, sports, culture, academia, research, and business.
 EntrePass is for foreign entrepreneurs building venture-backed or innovation-driven businesses in Singapore, with some food and beverage businesses like cafes, bars, or beauty salons outside its scope.